Nim's Island: Plot

-The island is visited by uncouth tourists who Nim believes to be pirates, as the name of their cruise liner is The Buccaneer.
-She attempts to make the island unattractive to them by catapulting lizards to shore, and by making a fire in the crater of the volcano and rolling boulders down the slopes to make it appear to be erupting.
-In so doing, she inadvertently triggers an actual eruption.
-The tourists scramble for the boats.
-One of them, a boy, Edmund, sees and catches up with Nim.
+Meanwhile, the island is visited by a cruise liner's crew, who Nim believes to be pirates, as the name of their ship is The Buccaneer, much like the vessel that caused her mother's death.
+The crew plan to make the island into a tourist destination, much to Nim's horror.
+When the crew return with tourists two days later, she attempts to make the island unattractive to them by catapulting Fred and various other lizards to shore, then by making a fire in the crater of the volcano and rolling boulders down the slopes to give the appearance of an eruption.
+In doing so, she inadvertently triggers an actual eruption, leaving the tourists and crew scrambling for the boats.
+One of them, a pre-teen boy, Edmund, sees and catches up with Nim.
 He is confused by her presence, and she tells him she lives on the island.
-He tells the others, but no one believes him.
+He tells his parents, but neither one believes him.
+Meanwhile, Alex, having travelled through Borneo, Rarotonga and Tuvalu, arrives on The Buccaneer via helicopter during a monsoon, and attempts to explain herself to the crew, who dismiss her as delirious.
+However, Edmund, who overheard Alex explaining Nim, convinces her that she's not insane.
+Alex then escapes The Buccaneer on a stolen lifeboat.
+Nim sees Alex's boat capsize in the stormy sea, and saves her from drowning with the help of Selkie.